What is Separation Anxiety

 Interestingly, a recent study shows that dogs living in a house with only one human are twice as likely to have separation anxiety than dogs living amongst several people and that neutered dogs may be more prone to separation anxiety compared to their intact brethren.12

 As with other social animals, abrupt change and/or lack of stability is not comfortable and is destabilizing for dogs.
 Because there is no conclusive evidence pointing to “one” reason or thing that causes separation anxiety here is a list of the possible (likely) culprits of contributing factors of separation anxiety:

-- Change in dog or persons schedule.
-Dogs are routine animals and a slight change may affect them greatly.
+- Change in dog or person’s schedule.
+Dogs are routine animals, and a slight change may affect them significantly.

 - Change in residence.
-This is a great change in a dog’s life and comes with stress and uncertainty.
+This is a significant change in a dog’s life and comes with stress and uncertainty.
 It upsets their routine and may trigger separation anxiety.

 - Change in partners or household residences.
 One or more people move out of the home.

 - Dog’s unhealthy extreme attachment to people and their social nature